kwurst/CS-448/Syllabus.md

 >---New England Association of Schools and Colleges, Commission on Institutions of Higher Education, [Policy on Credits and Degrees](http://cihe.neasc.org/downloads/POLICIES/Pp111_PolicyOnCreditsAndDegrees.pdf)

 ## Prerequisites
+* CS 343 Software Construction, Design and Architecture
-* CS 348 Software Process Management
+* CS 348 Software Process Management (Corequisite)
 * CS 373 Operating Systems
 * CS 443 Software Quality Assurance and Testing

+This course has a prerequisite of CS 343 - Software Construction, Design and Architecture.
+I expect that you understand good software design and construction principles, can read code and comprehend the design of a system, can design and build software as part of a larger system using good design principles.

-This course has a prerequisite of CS 348 – Software Process Management.
-I expect you to have some familiarity with the software development process, with some team processes, collaboration tools, and can use them as your team works on its project during this semester.
+This course has a prerequisite or corequisite of CS 348 – Software Process Management.
+You will either have or be developing some familiarity with the software development process, with some team processes, collaboration tools, and will use them as your team works on its project during this semester.

 This course has a prerequisite of CS 373 - Operating Systems.
 I expect you to understand some of the problems of large, concurrent systems that manage system resources.

 This course has a prerequisite of CS 443 - Software Quality Assurance and Testing.
 I expect you to be able to develop and implement appropriate test cases, and be able to use test automation systems.

-CS 348 required CS 343 - Software Construction, Design and Architecture.
-I expect that you understand good software design and construction principles, can read code and comprehend the design of a system, can design and build software as part of a larger system using good design principles.

 CS 373 required CS 282 - UNIX System Programming.
 I expect you to have some familitarity with command-line interfaces and low-level systems coding.